antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ####Why LLVM?

-For us LLVM is about cross-platform, community, and time to market.
-The active community of LLVM - just trying to stay current with the dev alias was a revelation! - and its ability to operate as both a JIT and as an Ahead-Of-Time (AOT) compiler was especially attractive.
+Basically we think LLVM is awesome.
+It's already got great support across many platforms and chipsets and the community is amazingly active.
+When we started getting involved, just trying to stay current with the developer mailing list was a revelation!
+The ability for LLVM to operate as both a JIT and as an AOT compiler was especially attractive.
 By bringing MSIL semantics to LLVM we plan to construct a number of tools that can work against CoreCLR or some sub set of its components.
 We also hope the community will produce tools what we haven't thought of yet.

 ####Tool roadmap
 - CoreCLR JIT